Software creation jumped 10–100x. Library discovery didn't.

 One-Command Setup

-npx starlog init.
+npx starloghq init.
 MCP server configured.
 PostToolUse hook installed.
-Your agent starts using Starlog for every dependency decision — and it uses it 100% of the time.
+Your agent starts using Starlog for dependency decisions — in our benchmark it called the tool on every one.

 Proof